Arcane-Fly/BrowserOS/README.md

 ## Linux Installation

-BrowserOS now supports Linux!
+EyeBrowserOS now supports Linux!
 You can build it from source using our build system.

 ### Prerequisites